Frequently Asked Questions

 Q: If I have attended another school will my class hours be transferred to this program?

 A: Yes, if it was an approved program through the State of Arkansas.
+The school you attended will need to send us a Transfer/Transcript In order to be transferred over to our program.

 Q: Who should I contact for prevailing wage information and regulations in Arkansas?